No matter the business objectives of a brand. To this day, phoning remains the most efficient to contact and reach potential customers.

 This KPI gives you an idea of your agent’s ability to organize their outbound calls.
 It tells you if they are addressing the right targets and whether the scripts are working or not.
 To calculate it :

 Qualification rate = number of calls made/Number of targets in the prospect file

 The ratio should be at least 5 to 10%.
-If not, you should review call script and sales pitch for your agents.
-In some cases, a low qualification rate can also be an indicator of a poor quality prospect file.
+If not, you should review the call script and sales pitch for your agents.
+In some cases, a low qualification rate can also be an indicator of a poor-quality prospect file.